rohan-darji/NutritionCalculator/README.md

 # Nutrition Calculator API

 A FastAPI-based application that uses Google's Gemini AI model to analyze food images and provide detailed nutritional information.
 The API can identify food items in images and calculate their calories, healthiness, and nutrient breakdown.
+Additionally, it evaluates food safety based on user allergy profiles.

 ## Features